Transforming families around the world

 Once you have ruled out all possible needs and given necessary information, you can consider any misbehavior to be an indication that a child is experiencing strong and painful feelings.
 Instead of punishing or lecturing, you can try to figure out why the child is feeling hurt, frustrated, or scared.
 If you can eliminate the cause of stress and provide reassurance, closeness, and love, the child's behavior may improve.

 Sometimes, however, there is no immediate cause for a child's painful feelings.
 Instead, the child may be suffering from earlier, unhealed trauma (such as birth trauma, hospitalization during infancy, the mother's postpartum depression, or abuse).
 Children with early traumas such as these often harbor feelings of intense rage or terror, which can lead to serious behavioral problems.
-A stress-free environment with plenty of love will not be sufficient to change such a child's behavior.
+More recent events, such as an argument with a friend, a frightening film, or a disappointment, can also lie at the root of a child's difficult behavior.
+When children are suffering from the effects of past hurtful events, a stress-free environment with plenty of love will probably not be sufficient to change their behavior.

 Most unacceptable behavior can be explained by the fact that the child has a legitimate need, lacks information, or is suffering from stress or unhealed trauma.
 Because of this, punishment and withdrawal of love are never helpful in the long run.
 It is paradoxical, yet true: children are the most in need of loving attention when they act the least deserving of it !
 If we can remember to look beneath the surface to figure out why children act the way they do, we can give them the kind of attention that is appropriate to each situation.